JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg/585px-Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg.png"
 	fit="contain">

 Once 'true' cinnamon had begun to be associated only with cinnamon from Sri Lanka, European states strove to gain a foothold on the island, to acquire a share of the cinnamon trade.
 From the sixteenth century onwards, local rulers bargained with the Portugese, and later the Dutch, for a share in the cinnamon trade, in exchange for political and/or military assistance against their rivals.
-T the sixteenth century, the Portuguese made humble attempts to create a monopoly.
+The Portuguese made humble attempts to create a monopoly after they first arrived on Sri Lanka in 1505.
 They soon realized that this was impossible without getting involved in local politics on the island.
-The Portuguese engaged in 'reluctant imperialism' to get access to cinnamon: [^ref8]
+Therefore, they engaged in 'reluctant imperialism' to get access to cinnamon: [^ref8]
 <param ve-map
 	title="Sri Lanka"
 	center="7.792820, 80.750146"